superfly/docs/machines/index.html.md

 you can do it directly.
 </div>

-Scale a workload out horizontally with `flyctl machines clone`:
+Scale a workload out horizontally with `fly machine clone`:

 ```cmd
 $ flyctl machines clone -a my-app --region ord 7811373c095228